Mortgage & Investment — Updated for 2026–2027

 Interest saved via the offset isn’t taxable income.
 This is the offset’s biggest advantage — it’s a guaranteed, after-tax return equal to your loan rate.

-Capital gains on shares held over 12 months get a 50% discount.
+Capital gains on shares held over 12 months get the 50% discount.
 Only half the gain is added to your taxable income at your marginal rate.

 The minimum average investment return needed to match the offset.
-Because investment returns are taxed and offset savings aren’t, this is always higher than your loan rate.
+Because investment returns are taxed and offset savings aren’t, this is typically higher than your loan rate.

 This is not financial advice